Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions

 \subsection{Subject Noun Transferability}

-We investigate how much the attribute deltas can generalize across different nouns that describe the same subject.
-We generally learn them on a set of different nouns that describe a subject of a specific category (\eg, deltas for people with the words ``man'', ``woman'', and ``person'').
+We investigate how much our learned attribute modulations can generalize across different nouns that describe the same subject.
+We generally learn them on a set of different nouns that describe a subject of a specific category (e.g., for people with the words ``man'', ``woman'', and ``person'').
 However, these words typically do not cover the whole range of possible nouns that can be used to describe subjects of a general category.
-Ideally, one could learn one delta for one concept, such as age, on a small set of nouns and generalize across all nouns of a category or even to subjects of other categories.
+Ideally, one could learn one modulation for one concept, such as age, on a small set of nouns and generalize across all nouns of a category or even to subjects of other categories.

-First, we test the generalization of deltas learned for people on ``man'', ``woman'', and ``person'' and apply them to increasingly more specific nouns that describe people.
-Results are shown in \cref{fig:noun_transfer_1,fig:noun_transfer_2}, and all prompts are ``a photo of a beautiful <noun>''.
+First, we test the generalization of modulations learned for people on ``man'', ``woman'', and ``person'' and apply them to increasingly more specific nouns that describe people.
+Results are shown in \cref{fig:noun_transfer_1,fig:noun_transfer_2}, and all prompts are ``a photo of a beautiful $<$noun$>$''.
 As a baseline, we apply them to ``child'', ``mother'', and ``father'', three words that are previously unseen but still describe very high-level sub-categories of people.
-We find that the learned deltas still work as expected.
+We find that the learned modulations still work as expected.
 Similarly, for categories of jobs such as ``doctor'', ``barista'', or ``firefighter'', which are substantially more specific and also substantially affect their clothing and the rest of the image, we find that they also work well.
-Finally, applying these learned deltas to very specific nouns such as the names ``John'' and ``Jane'' also works as expected.
-This demonstrates that these learned deltas can generalize well across a wide range of unseen nouns describing instances of a specific category, even if they were only learned on a small set of high-level, potential nouns.
+Finally, applying these learned modulations to very specific nouns such as the names ``John'' and ``Jane'' also works as expected.
+This demonstrates that our learned modulations can generalize well across a wide range of unseen nouns describing instances of a specific category, even if they were only learned on a small set of high-level, potential nouns.